-A prisoner was taken out to die, and as he rode along in the death cart his heart was heavy at the thought of death, and none could cheer him of all the throng.
-The gallows-tree was in sight, and this blotted out the sun for him.
+A prisoner was taken out to die, and as he rode along in the death cart, his heart was heavy at the thought of his demise.
+None would cheer him from the watching throng.
+The gallows tree was in sight and blotted out the sun for him.
 But lo, his prince came riding up in hot haste, bearing a free pardon.

-Then the man opened his eyes, and, as if he had risen from the dead; he returned to happy consciousness.
+Then the man opened his eyes, and he returned to happy consciousness as if he had risen from the dead.
 The sight of his prince had chased all gloom away.
-He declared that he had never seen a fairer countenance in all his days; and when he read his pardon he vowed that no poetry should ever be dearer to his heart than those few lines of sovereign grace.
+He declared that he had never seen a fairer countenance in all his days.
+When he read his pardon, he vowed that no poetry should ever be dearer to his heart than those few lines of sovereign grace.

-Friends, I remember well when I was in that death-cart, and Jesus came to me with pardon.
-Death and Hell were before me; but I rejoiced exceedingly when I saw the nailprints in his hands and feet, and the wound in his side.
-When he said, "Thy sins, which are many, are all forgiven thee," I thought I never saw such loveliness before, and never heard such music in all my days.
-Nay, it was not mere thought, I am sure my judgment was right.
-Eternity itself shall never disclose anything to me more sweet.
+Friends, I remember well when I was in that death cart, and Jesus came to me with a pardon.
+Death and Hell were before me, but I rejoiced exceedingly when I saw the nail prints in his hands, feet, and the wound in his side.

+When he said, "Thy sins, which are many, are all forgiven thee," I thought I never saw such loveliness before and never heard such music in all my days.
+Eternity itself shall never disclose anything sweeter.
 My pardoning Lord hath no peer nor rival.
-Oh, what a Christ is he who appeared to me, a guilty, condemned sinner, on the way to Hell!
+Oh, what a Christ is He who appeared to me, a guilty, condemned sinner, and on the way to Hell!
 Blessed be His name.
-He bore on the tree my curse, and shame, and death, and I am free.
+Jesus bore my curse, shame, and death, and I am free!

-"Life has taught me to forgive much, but to seek forgiveness still more." - Bismarck
+"Life has taught me to forgive much and to seek forgiveness still more." - ${\it Bismarck}$